kruvcraft21/GGIl2cpp/README.md

 This script is only needed to make it easier to work with Il2cpp.
 This script works through the program [GameGuardian](https://gameguardian.net).
 The script is completely built on Il2cppApi, you can easily find the necessary information on the interface yourself and create a similar script.

-## About Api
+## About Module

-This Api has 4 functions
+This Module has 4 functions

 ```lua
 Il2cpp()